S.Africa's Pick n Pay annual profit hit by alcohol ban

-JOHANNESBURG (Reuters) - South African grocery retailer Pick n Pay reported a 21.4% decline in annual earnings on Wednesday, weighed down by a ban on the sale of alcohol and other products and by one-off compensation costs.
+South African grocery retailer Pick n Pay (PIKJ.J) reported a 21.4% decline in annual earnings on Wednesday, weighed down by a ban on the sale of alcohol and other products and by one-off compensation costs.

 Headline earnings per share (HEPS), the main profit measure in South Africa, for the 52 weeks ended Feb.
 28 fell to 229.31 cents from 291.90 cents.